THE CAPSHAW COLLECTION OF FINE FIESTAWEAR, ADDENDUM 14

 HOW TO MAKE AN ENTRANCE!
 Jenny is modeling a very beautifully trimmed homemade, raincloth, pleated, full-circle skirt with lots of silver ric-rac and braid.
 She teamed it with a "Southwest Canyon" woven vest and boots.

 FIESTA DRESSES DON'T GET ANY MORE ADORABLE THAN THIS!
 Isa models a mid-weight cotton, homemade dress from the Apodaca collection. .Because I have never seen any other Fiesta dresses in this pattern, I think Evelyn Apodaca designed this dress which probably no other girl in Santa Fe had for a Fiesta probably in the 1960s (because of the length) It has white silver and pink ric-rac and braid.
 Isa teamed it with turquoise jewelry.
-FOR ORIGINALITY, FIVE STARS *****
+FOR ORIGINALITY, FIVE STARS *****At Indian Market last year, I purchased this traditional black Pueblo manta and ribbon skirt for Renata.
+She chose the headress with the antlers because she thought it looked like a "deer dancer".
+This photo was taken the night of Zozobra.

 I also purchased a black manta for Leona, but she protested "I NEED two sleeves!", so she wore her ribbon skirt with a Mexican peasant blouse.
 I was able to snap her in moccasins before she ditched them also.